Therapists in 03070

 Counselor, MA, LCMHC

-I offer individual therapy to older adolescents and adults in a small private practice setting which allows me to personalize my service to you.
-I specialize in working with those who have problems as a result of having suffered trauma at some time in their lives, whether during childhood or more recently.
+I offer individual therapy to adults in a private practice setting which allows me to personalize my service to you.
+I have training and experience working with people who have problems as a result of having suffered trauma at some time in their lives, whether during childhood or more recently.
 I am able to offer help regulating difficult emotions, such as depression, anxiety and anger.
 I can also work with you to strengthen your sense of self-worth and relationships with others.
-I most enjoy helping people gain greater self-knowledge for a more fulfilling life.
+I most enjoy helping people gain greater self-knowledge in order to lead a more fulfilling life.

-I offer individual therapy to older adolescents and adults in a small private practice setting which allows me to personalize my service to you.
-I specialize in working with those who have problems as a result of having suffered trauma at some time in their lives, whether during childhood or more recently.
+I offer individual therapy to adults in a private practice setting which allows me to personalize my service to you.
+I have training and experience working with people who have problems as a result of having suffered trauma at some time in their lives, whether during childhood or more recently.
 I am able to offer help regulating difficult emotions, such as depression, anxiety and anger.
 I can also work with you to strengthen your sense of self-worth and relationships with others.
-I most enjoy helping people gain greater self-knowledge for a more fulfilling life.
+I most enjoy helping people gain greater self-knowledge in order to lead a more fulfilling life.

 (603) 685-3705 View (603) 685-3705